Stacking Deals To Save Money

 Rebate Apps

 Another way to save is through rebate apps on your phone or computer.
-Each of these work somewhat differently, but give you cash back for your purchases.
+Each of these work somewhat differently, but all give you cash back on your purchases.
 These come and go over time it seems, but there are a few consistent ones.

 Receipt Apps